International Travel for Students

 considered a “Group.”
 Certain policies and processes have been established to support

 the registration of student travelers and all other travelers accompanying students

-on a group international experience that is not for credit through USF World.
+on a group international experience that is not sponsored by USF Education Abroad.
 Registration for group student travel – independent of Education Abroad or USF Health – should begin 6-8 weeks before departure to allow

-adequate time for USF World to fully vet the experience.
-You can read more about group
+adequate time for USF World to fully review the experience.
+You can read more about

 If you are leaving the U.S. for any activity related to your status as a USF student